cisagov/ScubaGear/baselines/exo.md

 User click tracking SHOULD be enabled.

 <!--Policy: MS.EXO.15.3v1; Criticality: SHOULD -->
-- _Rationale:_ Users may click on malicious links in emails, leading to compromise or authorized data disclosure.
+- _Rationale:_ Users may click on malicious links in emails, leading to compromise or unauthorized data disclosure.
 Enabling user click tracking lets agencies know if a malicious link may have been visited after the fact to help tailor a response to a potential incident.
 - _Last modified:_ June 2023

 ### Resources